 Document every adverse decision in writing.
 File plan-level appeals within deadlines.
 Escalate within the carrier (member services, grievance department, supervisory chain).
 Use ODM oversight at the Ohio Medicaid Consumer Hotline at 1-800-324-8680.
 Engage the Long-Term Care Ombudsman at 1-800-282-1206 for HCBS and facility issues.
 Get legal support from Ohio Legal Aid, Pro Seniors at 1-800-488-6070, or Disability Rights Ohio at 1-800-282-9181.
 Use the State Hearing process for Medicaid-side disputes.
 If patterns of inappropriate denials continue, you can also change carriers monthly under the dual-eligible Special Enrollment Period.

-How the MyCare Waiver fits with the rest of Ohio Medicaid
+How does the MyCare Ohio Waiver fit with the rest of Ohio Medicaid?

 The MyCare Waiver sits at a specific intersection of Ohio's Medicaid landscape.
 It is not a substitute for PASSPORT or the Ohio Home Care Waiver; rather, it absorbs the service delivery of those waivers for the subset of waiver participants who are also Medicare-eligible and live in MyCare counties.
 The federal cost-neutrality requirements of §1915(c) HCBS waivers continue to apply to the absorbed services, which is why the underlying service packages of PASSPORT and OHCW are preserved inside MyCare under OAC 5160-58-04.
 The Assisted Living Waiver, while integrated with MyCare for dual eligibles in MyCare counties, follows specific rules about how AL Waiver services are coordinated with MyCare carrier benefits.